-Appendix A
+Appendix

-Table A1.
-IDs of all long-term field experiments, their original name, their location, their CWBg class (1 May to 31 October), their MSQR class and their thematic classification.
-The institution address is indicated by a number and given below the table.
-More details about the LTFEs can be found in the complete dataset (Grosse and Hierold, 2019).
+Table A 1: IDs of all long-term field experiments, their original name, their place, their CWBg class (1 May to 31 October),

+570 their MSQR class, and their thematic classification.
+The institutional address is indicated by a number and given below the table.
+More details about the LTFEs can be found in the complete dataset (Grosse & Hierold, 2019).